-DEM held a public meeting on November 12, 2009 to present the draft TMDL to stakeholders and the public.
-DEM provided a comment period from mid-November 2009 to December 14, 2009.
-Notice of the public meeting and the comment period were sent by email to key stakeholders in the affected communities, and through public notices posted in prominent public places.
+DEM held a public meeting on August 19, 2010 to present the draft TMDL to stakeholders and the public.
+DEM provided a comment period from mid-August 2010 to September 17, 2010.
+Notice of the public meeting and the comment period were sent by email and postal mail to key stakeholders in the affected communities, and through public notices posted in prominent public places.
 The draft TMDL was posted on DEM's website.
+DEM also met with the town of Westerly and CT DEP in July 2010 after sending them copies of the draft TMDL a month earlier.

 DEM has provided EPA with copies of all submitted comments and the Department's responses as an attachment to the final TMDL submission.

 Assessment: EPA New England has reviewed all comments and DEM's responses to comments.
-EPA concludes that DEM involved the public during the development of the TMDL for Mount Hope Bay and the Kickemuit River Estuary, has provided adequate opportunities for the public to comment on the TMDL, and has provided reasonable responses to the comments received.
+EPA concludes that DEM involved the public during the development of the TMDL for the Pawcatuck River and Little Narragansett Bay Waters, has provided adequate opportunities for the public to comment on the TMDL, and has provided reasonable responses to the comments received.